Stress Relief in the Moment

 The speediest way to stamp out stress is by engaging one or more of your senses—your sense of sight, sound, taste, smell, touch, or movement—to rapidly calm and energize yourself.

 The key to practicing quick stress relief is learning what kind of sensory input helps your particular nervous system find calm and focus quickly.
-Everyone responds to sensory input a little differently, so an awareness of your preferences is essential for reducing stress.
+Everyone responds to sensory input a little differently, so it’s essential to discover your personal preferences.

-Talking to someone who listens: a rapid stress reducer
+Talking to someone who listens attentively: a rapid stress reducer

-Want to know a quick social stress reliever?
-Talk to someone!
-It’s true, talking about your stress with a calm and balanced listener will make you feel better instantly.
-Although it’s not always realistic to have a pal close by to lean on, building and maintaining a friendship network is ultimately good for your mental health.
-Between quick stress relief techniques and good listeners, you’ll have all your bases covered.
+Social engagement is our most evolved strategy for regulating the nervous system—and putting the brakes on the fight-or-flight stress response.
+Since the inner ear, face, heart, and stomach are wired together in the brain, talking face to face with a relaxed and balanced listener can help quickly calm your nervous system and relieve stress.
+Although it’s not always realistic to have a pal close by to lean on, building and maintaining a network of close friends is important for your mental health.
+Between quick stress relief techniques and good listeners, you’ll have your bases covered.

 Bring your senses to the rescue